Major snowstorm puts 31 million under blizzard warning

 Among major developments:

--- Light snow is falling in Washington DC up through Philadelphia, and New York City as of Tuesday morning.
+-- Snow is falling in Washington DC up through Philadelphia, and New York City as of Tuesday morning.

 -- 31 million people are under a blizzard warning, 31 million are under a winter storm warning and 9 million are under a winter weather advisory.